-As the population grows in Metro Vancouver, so does demand for electricity.
-We're planning to build an additional 230 kilovolt (kV) transmission line(s) between Coquitlam and Vancouver, a necessary improvement that will increase electrical transmission capacity and strengthen the reliability of the network.
+We're planning to build an additional 230 kilovolt (kV) transmission line(s) between Coquitlam and Vancouver, to increase electrical transmission capacity and strengthen the reliability of the network.

 This improvement could be built with a combination of overhead lines – using existing rights-of-way (the land under and around our power lines) wherever possible – and underground circuits in city streets.
 Modifications to existing substations will be required to support the new line(s).